one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Networking/03_HybridCloud_Networking_Lab02_LoadBalancer.md

 In this section, you configure load balancer settings for a back-end address pool and a health probe.
 You also specify load balancer and NAT rules.

-### Create a Backend pool
+### Task 1 - Create a Backend pool

 1. On left side of the Azure Portal click on the portal menu icon, select **Load Balancers**, then select **LB01**.
 Under **Settings**, select **Backend pools** then **+ Add**.
-2. Enter the following information and click **Add**:
+2. Enter the following information:
     * Name: **BackendPool**
+    * Virtual Network: LBvNet
+    * Associated to: **Virtual Machines**
+    * Click **+ Add**, select LBVM1 and LBVM2, and then click **Add**
+    * Click **Add**

-### Create a health probe
+### Task 2 - Create a health probe

 To allow the load balancer to monitor the status of your app, you use a health probe.
 The health probe dynamically adds or removes VMs from the load balancer rotation based on their response to health checks.
-Create a health probe named LBHP to monitor the health of the VMs.
+Create a health probe to monitor the health of the VMs.

 1. Under **Settings**, select **Health probes**, and then select **+ Add**.
 2. Enter these values and then select **OK**: